-We use industry best practices for data security and access controls in the design and deployment of our systems and conduct penetration testing on our systems on a regular basis.
-We have executed Business Associate Agreements and Data Processing Agreements with our third-party hosting providers, and they are obligated to inform us immediately of any potential data breaches.
+We use reasonable industry best practices for data security and access controls in the design and deployment of our systems and conduct penetration testing on our systems on a regular basis.
+We have executed Business Associate Agreements and Data Processing Agreements where necessary with our third-party hosting providers, and they are obligated to promptly inform us of any data breaches.
 We limit access to our own systems to only those required to conduct maintenance and upgrades.

-Sometimes our clients engage us to also operate and manage their integrations that may be run on our own applications.
-The nature of the data integrations we may operate on our own systems for our clients may involve data that is sensitive, confidential and private (such as integrations with Human Resources systems, Financial systems or Health Information systems).
+Sometimes our Clients engage us to also operate and manage their integrations that may be run on our own applications.
+The nature of the data integrations we may operate on our own systems for our Clients may involve sensitive data.
 In some cases, we may need to access data in these integrations, or the applications associated with the integrations in order to test them, operate them, make upgrades, troubleshoot and conduct maintenance tasks and perform other activities on behalf of the client.

-- We respect our clients’ data sovereignty requirements.
-We explicitly define with our clients where the physical servers are located that contain our applications and through which their data will be processed, and provision our Services to meet their data sovereignty requirements.
+- We respect our Clients’ data sovereignty requirements.
+We explicitly define with our Clients where the physical servers are located that contain our applications and through which their data will be processed, and provision our Services to meet their data sovereignty requirements.
 This is established through contractual agreements with each Client.

 - Our applications will decrypt data in order to conduct certain operations such as data transformations.
 This data is re-encrypted once these operations are complete.